 Serious Ailments vs General Wellness

 Another factor in determining how much CBD you should take, is what you’re taking it for.
 Are you suffering from severe chronic pain due to a debilitating condition such as Fibromyalgia or MS?
 Are you looking for general relaxation or to curb some bouts of anxiety from time to time?
 Are you looking for better sleep?
-Or just seeking to add CBD for balance and use it for you daily wellness regimen?
+Or just seeking to add CBD hemp oil for balance and use it for you daily wellness regimen?

 The Quality of CBD Products

 Lastly, the quality of CBD products you purchase will vastly influence the required dosage in order to reap its benefits.
-Cheap, low quality CBD will not have the same attributes of a pure, organic, high quality hemp extract processed using the highest standards.
+Cheap, low quality hemp and CBD will not have the same attributes of a pure, organic, high quality hemp extract processed using the highest standards.